Overview

 the security selection and sector allocation.
 A qualitative review of the issuer is used to identify material risks.

-Strategic Municipal Income
+• Strategic Municipal Income

 o An intermediate-duration strategy comprised mostly of tax-exempt municipal bonds.
 Individual securities are rated

-positioning, and the financial stability of the underlying issuer or revenue stream.
+financial stability of the underlying issuer or revenue stream.

-Short Duration Fixed Income
+• Short Duration Fixed Income – Individual Bonds

-ETFs and mutual funds for added diversification to achieve risk and return characteristics.
-The strategy seeks to
+o A short-duration portfolio of ETFs and mutual funds that are optimized to achieve specific risk and return

-earn an incremental yield over U.S. Treasury Bills, money-market funds, and bank deposit rates.
+drawdown.
+The strategy seeks to earn an attractive yield compared to US Treasury Bills, money-market funds, and

 Mutual Funds and ETFs